 The School teaches a full undergraduate programme in Surveying based on a mix of core (compulsory) and optional papers leading to BSc, BSurv or BAppSc.
 Undergraduate papers include both sole-taught and team-taught style approaches.

-The School currently has approximately 15 MSc and PhD students from numerous countries including New Zealand, Australia, Canada, the United States, Ghana, Indonesia, Iran, China and Sudan and a first-year intake of 100 students, 65 of whom can be admitted at the end of first year to the professional BSurv degree.
-Others remain in the program and take one of the two BSc degrees (BSc (LDPD), BSc (SURM) or a BAppSci (GIS).
+The School currently has approximately 15 MSc and PhD students from numerous countries including New Zealand, Australia, Canada, the United States, Indonesia, Iran, China and Fiji.
+The first-year undergraduate intake is approximately 100 students, 65 of whom can be admitted at the end of first year to the professional BSurv degree.
+Others remain in the School and take one of the two Surveying BSc degrees (BSc (LDPD), BSc (SURM) or a BAppSci (GIS).

 Close relationships are maintained in teaching and research with other Departments including Geology, Geography, Anthropology, Marine Science, Botany and Zoology.
 We contribute to several University-designated interdisciplinary research including Antarctica and the Southern Ocean, and the Spatial Ecology Research Facility.